-Over the course of time, the discharge has eroded the surface soils to create a fairly uniform channel that flows east and into the Oxoboxo Brook.
-The periodic discharge has created a manmade channelized wetland less than 1-acre in area, running directly over the town's sanitary sewer line and, according to the WPCA, causes unwanted infiltration issues.
-The town has no known rights to drain onto the property and in its current location, will interfere with the proposed development.
-The project proposes to extend the pipe through the property and relocate the point of discharge to avoid conflict with the proposed improvements.
+Over the course of time, the discharge has eroded the surface soils to create a uniform channel that flows east and into the Oxoboxo Brook.
+The periodic discharge has created a man-made, channelized intermittent water course, running directly over the town's sanitary sewer line and, according to the WPCA, causes unwanted infiltration issues.
+The town has no known rights to drain onto the property and in its current location will interfere with the proposed development.
+The project proposes extending the pipe through the property and relocating the point of discharge to avoid conflict with the proposed improvements.